 There are some school years that make being an educator easy, exciting, fulfilling.
 The classroom and all its requirements, and all the personality in it, fall into place.
-As a teacher, as an educator, the craft goes through exponential growth as all the cogs in procedural, administrative, and professional development work seamlessly together, as so much of the support necessary to succeed is present and powerful.
-It’s just that good of a year–that year when undoubtedly made for learning, for growth, for teaching.
+As a teacher, as an educator, the craft goes through exponential growth as all the cogs in procedural, administrative, and professional development work seamlessly together–so much of the support necessary to succeed is present, and powerful.
+It’s just that good of a year–that year undoubtedly made for tremendous learning, growth, and teaching.

 And then there are other years . . . where it feels like all you can do is stay afloat, and hope to make it to the end.